Prerequisites

 }

-Here to load a function we call dlsym_func to load a C function pointer.
-For loading variables we also have dlsym_var and a generic dlsym that just returns a void* where you can manually cast your variables/functions.
+Here, to load a function, we call dlsym_func.
+For loading variables we also have dlsym_var, and a generic dlsym, that just returns a void* which you can manually cast your variables/functions.

 Compiling your application